Management of Second Stage of Labor | Article | GLOWM

 Study Assessment Option

-See end of chapter for details
+See end of chapter for details.

 INTRODUCTION

-MATERNAL BIRTH PASSAGE
+MATERNAL BIRTH PASSAGE AND MECHANISM OF LABOR

 1

+Model of female human pelvis.
 Note the larger transverse diameter at the inlet (black arrow) as compared to the outlet (blue arrow).

 1